Dbvisit Standby can be scheduled on both the primary and standby servers.

 Creating a Service for a DDC file requires a few parameters, these are:

-Important: Before you run this command, you need to make sure that you have a Valid DDC and that the License key have been applied.
-Otherwise the Service will be created, but will not be able to start.
+Important: Before you run this command, you need to make sure that you have a Valid DDC and that the License key has been applied.
+Otherwise, the Service will be created, but will not be able to start.

 To Stop, Start and Check the status of the service is done using the --start, --stop and --status options.